thisHermit/graph_ml_project/gakd/README.md

 - We need to train the discriminators less frequently to achieve better performance (`K > 1)`.

 ## Limitations and Future Work
-- We did not get an estimate of the `standard deviation` for the results due to time constraints.
+- We did not get an estimate of the `standard deviation` for some experiments due to time constraints.
 In future, we should run experiments with more runs and epochs to get a better estimate of the `mean` performance and `standard deviation`.
-- We need to explore more on the optimal discriminator update frequency.
+- We need to explore more on the optimal discriminator update frequency (`K`).
 - We can try with larger batch size aligning with the original implementation.
 - We can also run experiments with `GINE with Virtual Node Aggregation` to see if adding virtual nodes helps in achieving better performance under GAKD framework.